stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 However, if you try to create multiple instances of the same infrastructure from the same root module with the same configuration then it will probably fail.
 TF will try to create new resources that use exactly the same attributes as the resources for the first copy.
 The provider will then receive requests from TF to create resources that have the same names as existing resources, and it is likely to handle the problem by refusing to create these new resources.

 This tooling implements both TF test and workspaces features with a consistent means of ensuring that every copy of infrastructure can have unique names.
-It simply defines that every module has a tfvar called `track`.
+It simply defines that every module has a tfvar called `edition`.

 This ensures that every instance has an identifier that you can use in your TF code.
-You include the `track` identifier in resource names to avoid conflicts between copies.
+You include the `edition` identifier in resource names to avoid conflicts between copies.
 For convenience, the template TF code provides locals that you can use to create unique resource names.
 The [next section](#managing-resource-names) has more details about resource names.

-For workspaces, the tooling automatically sets the value of the tfvar `track` to match the variable `TFT_TRACK`.
+For workspaces, the tooling automatically sets the value of the tfvar `edition` to match the variable `TFT_EDITION`.
 Set this variable in any way that you want.
 For example, you can configure your CI system to set the variable to match branch names.
-If you do not specify a track identifier, TF uses the default workspace for state, and the value of the tfvar `track` is `default`.
+If you do not specify a edition identifier, TF uses the default workspace for state, and the value of the tfvar `edition` is `default`.

 For tests, we should use a unique identifier per test run.
-The test in the unit template includes code to set the value of `track` to a random string with the prefix `tt`, so that every test copy of infrastructure will have a unique value for the `track` tfvar.
+The test in the unit template includes code to set the value of `edition` to a random string with the prefix `tt`, so that every test copy of infrastructure will have a unique value for the `edition` tfvar.

-If you follow this example in your own test code and have used the tfvar `track` in resource names then you can run tests and create multiple extra instances of infrastructure in parallel without issues.
+If you follow this example in your own test code and have used the tfvar `edition` in resource names then you can run tests and create multiple extra instances of infrastructure in parallel without issues.

 ### Managing Resource Names

-Use the `environment`, `unit_name` and `track` tfvars in your TF code to define resource names that are both meaningful to humans and unique for each instance of the resource.
+Use the `environment`, `unit_name` and `edition` tfvars in your TF code to define resource names that are both meaningful to humans and unique for each instance of the resource.
 This avoids conflicts between copies of infrastructure.

 For convenience, the code in the unit template includes locals and outputs to help with this:

 - `tft_handle` - Normalizes the `unit_name` to the first 12 characters, in lowercase
-- `tft_standard_prefix` - Combines `environment`, `track` and `tft_handle`, separated by hyphens
+- `tft_standard_prefix` - Combines `environment`, `edition` and `tft_handle`, separated by hyphens

 To avoid compatibility issues, I recommend that you use names that only include lowercase letters, numbers and hyphen characters, with the first character being a lowercase letter.
-Avoid defining environment and track names that are longer than 7 characters, and unit names that are longer than 12 characters.
+Avoid defining environment and edition names that are longer than 7 characters, and unit names that are longer than 12 characters.

 To ensure that the template code is compatible with older versions of Terraform, it currently does not use validations on the tfvars.

-> The test in the unit template includes code to set the value of the tfvar `track` to a random string with the prefix `tt`.
-If you use the `track` in resource names, this ensures that test copies of resources do not conflict with existing resources that were deployed with the same TF module.
+> The test in the unit template includes code to set the value of the tfvar `edition` to a random string with the prefix `tt`.
+If you use the `edition` in resource names, this ensures that test copies of resources do not conflict with existing resources that were deployed with the same TF module.

 ### Shared Modules